TAGC-NetworkBiology/BactMentha-DB/Readme.md

 Go to the following path : `/Your/Path/To/.../BactMentha-DB/02_Container/Compose_postgres_python`.

-In this folder, you will have to **`run the two images`** for *`Python`* and *`Php`* (the order of creation here doesn't import).
+In this folder, you will have to **`create the two images`** for *`Python`* and *`Php`* (the order of creation here doesn't import).

 Creation of the Python3 image using the given dockerfile that is in the folder *01_python3*:
 ```bash
 docker build -t bactmentha_python3 01_python3
 ```

 You can change "bactmentha_python3" by any name you want to give to the image (not recommanded), but you will also have to change it in the docker-compose file (we'll talk about it later).
-You can use "." instead of "01_python3" if you open your terminal in the 01_python3 folder.
+You can use "." instead of "01_python3" if you open your terminal in the 01_python3 folder, else put your path to the folder that contain the dockerfile.

 Creation of the php image using the given dockerfile in the folder 02_php:
 ```bash